 Friday – Sunday

-Mississinewa 1812 in Grant County is the largest living history event in the country, depicting the War of 1812.
+Mississinewa 1812 in Grant County is the largest living history event depicting the War of 1812, in the country.
 The weekend long, family-friendly event features a Battle of Mississinewa reenactment, British and American military encampments, a Native American village, a wilderness camp, a voyagers camp and a river town.
 Featuring several merchants, artisans and food vendors, the River Town is expansive.

 Battle of Mississinewa Reenactment

-In addition to the War of 1812 battle reenactment, Mississinewa 1812 showcases soldier encampments.
+In addition to the War of 1812 battle reenactment, Mississinewa 1812 illustrates soldier encampments.
 British and American soldier camps are recreated showing how soldiers lived and prepared for battle.
-On-going demonstrations in the encampment areas include field drills, artillery firing, musket and rifle drills, and battlefield medicine.
+On-going demonstrations in the encampment areas include field drills, artillery firing, weapon drills and battlefield medicine.

 River Town Civilian Life

 In the early 1800s, Indiana was mostly unsettled and inhabited by Native Americans.
-As pioneers arrived, some towns sprung up especially along riverbanks.
-The River Town area is a large centerpiece of this event and demonstrates early 1800s life in this part of the country.
+As pioneers arrived, some towns sprung up, especially along riverbanks.
+The River Town area is the centerpiece demonstrating early 1800s life in this part of the country.
 River Town features merchants, artisans and food vendors.
 Displays and demonstrations of trades, crafts and food preparation abound.
 Here you’ll meet tinsmiths, silversmiths, soap makers, gunsmiths, potters, blacksmiths and weavers.

-While you’ll find typical modern day festival food, you’ll also be able to taste early American foods typical to this time period.
+While you’ll find modern day festival food, you’ll also be able to taste early American foods typical to this time period.
 These might include English trap pies, barbecued chops, bratwurst, ribs and chicken, hearty stews, baked potatoes, French pastries, fry bread and ice cream.
 Finding these will be easy.
-Their delicious aromas will alert you to their whereabouts.
+Their delicious aromas draw you to their whereabouts.